xeeshanajmal/Interior-Design-by-AI/README.md

 1. **Run the Streamlit App**:
     ```bash
-    streamlit run app.py
+    streamlit run app_interface.py --server.port 8501

     ```

 2. **Access the Web Interface**:
-    - Open your browser and go to `http://localhost:8501`.
+    - Open your browser and go to the provided External URL.
     - Select the room type and style, or enter a custom prompt.
     - Click **Generate Image** to generate an image using the Stable Diffusion model.